Zhincore/ChaosMod2077/README.md

 ## Contributions

-Any improvements are greatly appreciated!
-Please submit a pull request or open an issue on the [GitHub repository](https://github.com/Zhincore/cp2077-chaosmod).
+Any improvements, no matter how small, are greatly appreciated!
+Please submit a pull request or open an issue.
 Read the [wiki](../../wiki) for development details!

 ## License

 This project is licensed under the AGPLv3 license - see the [LICENSE](LICENSE) file for details.

+However, please, do not (re)upload this mod without permission.